1983 San Marino general election

 General elections were held in San Marino on 29 May 1983.
 The Sammarinese Christian Democratic Party remained the largest party, winning 26 of the 60 seats in the Grand and General Council.
+Following the elections the Sammarinese Communist Party continued their coalition with the Sammarinese Socialist Party and the Unitary Socialist Party.

 Electoral system

 Voters had to be citizens of San Marino and at least 18 years old.
 This was the first Sammarinese general election in which suffrage was granted to people under 24 years of age.